042. Clippy, The F*cking Clown

 Why was Microsoft going through all this and making these risky, or even edgy, products?
 Many seemed puzzled by this at the time.
 In order to understand that today, one must recognize that using a PC in the early 1990s (and before) was not just difficult, but it was also confusing, frustrating, inscrutable, and by and large entirely inaccessible to most everyone unless you had to learn how to use one for work.
 In fact, using a computer usually meant signing up for an in-person class that would meet at night for a few hours over the course of several weeks—often buying a computer came not with an extended warranty upsell, but one of these classes.
 It was this era when businesses would put out job opportunities for people that had 1-2 years of experience using a PC, preferably Lotus 1-2-3 and WordPerfect.
 These products with their dizzying array of keystroke commands and chorded combinations of ALT, CTRL, and SHIFT keys were difficult if not bordering on impossible for most people to master.

-If you’ve been reading along the past few months, then you know that Windows and the graphical user-interface was supposed to fix all this with its easy to use menus and direct manipulation with a mouse.
+As written previously, Windows and the graphical user-interface were supposed to fix all this with its easy to use menus and direct manipulation with a mouse.
 Yet the exact opposite happened because while those made accessing commands easier, the number of possible commands was growing at a rapid pace.
 It wasn’t just that Word added bullets and numbering, but it added the myriad of options to stylize, format, and order paragraphs.
 And footnotes, endnotes, pagination, hanging indent, and on and on, then Excel and PowerPoint too.
 In order to mitigate the growing complexity of the products, Office developed an array of bolt-on utilities from massive printed and bound books, wizards (pioneered in Publisher), tutorials, getting started (like a tutorial but shorter), even a friendly tip-of-the-day that offered a quick refresher lesson when you launched a program.
 It got to the point where even these various forms of help needed an overview to explain them.
 Ironically, an after-market developed which packaged up all that information and the expertise of authors to create even more help.
 Typically, owners of Office (or even those considering owning the product) would invest in phonebook sized softcover books further explaining the use of the product.
 At first this seemed cool, then we started to realize the futility of our own product development efforts.

 My college recruiting talk on developing the Assistant detailed the story of building the guru into Office in these several slides (animated).
 (Source: Personal Collection)